 Degaussing is a sanitization method for magnetic media (e.g., disk drives, tapes, floppies, etc.).
 Degaussing is not effective for purging non-magnetic media (e.g., optical discs).
-Degaussing requires a certified tool designed for particular types of media.
-Certification of the tool is required to ensure that the magnetic flux applied to the media is strong enough to render the information irretrievable.
-The degaussing process must render data on the media irretrievable by a laboratory attack or laboratory forensic procedures (refer to Definitions for more information regarding Media Sanitization).
+SSA and NIST Guidelines require EIEP to use a certified tool designed to degauss each particular type of media.
+NIST guidelines require certification of the tool to ensure that the magnetic flux applied to the media is strong enough to render the information irretrievable.
+The degaussing process must render data on the media irretrievable by a laboratory attack or laboratory forensic procedures.

-Physical destruction
+3. Physical destruction:

-Physical destruction is the method when degaussing or over-writing cannot be accomplished (for example, CDs, floppies, DVDs, damaged tapes, hard drives, damaged USB flash drives, etc.).
+NIST guidelines require physical destruction when degaussing or overwriting cannot be accomplished (for example, CDs, floppies, DVDs, damaged tapes, hard drives, damaged USB flash drives, etc.).
 Examples of physical destruction include shredding, pulverizing, and burning.

-State agencies may retain SSA-provided information in hardcopy only if required to fulfill evidentiary requirements, provided the agencies retire such data in accordance with applicable state laws governing retention of records.
-The EIEP must control print media containing SSA-provided information to restrict its access to authorized employees who need such access to perform their official duties.
-EIEPs must destroy print media containing SSA-provided information in a secure manner when it is no longer required for business purposes.
-The EIEP should destroy paper documents that contain SSA-provided information by burning, pulping, shredding, macerating, or other similar means that ensure the information is unrecoverable.
+State agencies may retain SSA-provided information in hardcopy only if required to fulfill evidentiary requirements, provided the agencies retire such data in accordance with applicable state laws governing state agency's retention of records.
+The EIEP must control print media containing SSA-provided information to restrict access to authorized employees who need such access to perform official duties.
+EIEPs must destroy print media containing SSA-provided information in a secure manner when no longer required for business purposes.
+SSA requires the EIEP to destroy paper documents that contain SSA-provided information by burning, pulping, shredding, macerating, or other similar means that ensure the information is unrecoverable.